 Using the same phone app – Android or iOS – that operates the original FireBoard or the FireBoard 2, you can configure the Spark to talk to your home router.
 Using this capability allows you to set temperature alarms and display temperature vs. time plots of the cabled probe.
 You cannot monitor the instant-read probe using the app.
 If you have one of the original FireBoards, you can read the temperature of each channel of that unit directly on the Spark’s display, instead of tying up your phone, by selecting “sync mode” from the setting menu.
 You can also monitor and control the Spark via the FireBoard.io dashboard on the company’s website.

 The shape of the Spark allows it to rest at a 45° angle, making it easy to read.
 The orientation of the display depends on the temperatures displayed: for the instant-read alone, it has four positions; for other modes, it has two.
 You can select how the display illuminates: bright numbers on a dark background, or vice-versa.
 You can also choose whether to see temperatures in whole numbers or tenths of a degree.
 The temperature scale is determined by the source: you can display the local probes in either Fahrenheit or Celcius, but if you’re monitoring a remote FireBoard, the scale displayed on the Spark is the one that has been set on the remote.
+ALas, the display is the one area where we were not thrilled.
+In very bright sunlight it is difficult to read.

 The thermometer contains a 2600 mAh Li-ion battery that is rechargeable via a supplied USB C cable.
 FireBoard claims 12 hours of operation on a full charge.
 There are magnets in the housing that allow attachment to a cool ferromagnetic surface.